-- (a) Admission and release data and other information related to demographics of population served. - (b) Program descriptions and information related to treatment, educational services, and conditions of confinement. - (c) Program outcomes including recidivism rates for youth served by the facility. - (2) The department during the annual budget presentation shall outline the progress of the development of the goals, objectives, and performance standards, as well as the information collected through the implementation of the performance measurement program.
-The presentation shall include all of the following: - (a) Trends in census and population demographics. - (b) Program outcomes. - (c) Staff and resident safety. - (d) Facility profile. - (e) Fiscal information necessary for qualitative understanding of program operations and comparative costs of public and private facilities. - Sec.
-714. (1) The department shall provide technical assistance for counties to develop information networks including, but not limited to, serious habitual offenders comprehensive action program (SHOCAP), juvenile justice on-line technology (JJOLT), and juvenile violent reporting system (JVRS). - (2) The department shall assist counties in identifying funding sources for the networks, including, but not limited to, the child care fund and the juvenile accountability incentive block grant. - (3) The local units of government shall report to the department on expenditures of their juvenile justice information networks in concert with their requests for reimbursement from the child care fund.

-- (4) The department shall report to the senate and house appropriations subcommittees for the department budget, the senate and house fiscal agencies and policy offices, and the state budget director by January 15, 2006 on department efforts to encourage county information networks development described in subsection (1). - Sec.
-715. (1) It is the intent of the legislature that the primary function of the juvenile justice system shall be to promote the protection of individuals and communities through the reduction of juvenile crime. - (2) The department shall report to the senate and house appropriations subcommittees for the department budget, the senate and house fiscal agencies and policy offices, and the state budget director by October 30, 2005 on the status of implementing recommendations of the 2001 joint house and senate task force on juvenile justice, including, but not limited to, the following: - (a) Mentoring programs that focus on improving communication and collaboration, encourage quality mentoring programs, recruitment of mentors, and increasing public awareness of and participation in programs for at-risk youth. - (b) Discussion of programs relating to juvenile information networks as an Internet-based communication tool that assists with case management of juvenile offenders in the area. - (c) Discussion of the possibility of implementing a program modeled after the "Wisconsin citizenship initiative" to collaborate with the before- or after-school programs offered under the authority of this act. - (d) Exploration of the option of a summit conducted via the Internet to discuss measures relating to the prevention and intervention of at-risk youth. - (e) Discussion of California's "8% early intervention" program that focuses on aggressive early intervention and treatment of young, high at-risk juvenile offenders and their families. - (f) Multisystem therapy. - (g) Youth service projects. - (h) Community services projects. - Sec.
-719. The department shall notify the legislature at least 30 days before closing or making any change in the status of a state juvenile justice facility. - Sec.
-720. (1) The goal of high security juvenile services funded in part 1 shall be to protect the general public from dangerous juvenile offenders while providing rehabilitation services to those offenders to safely prepare them for entry into society. - (2) The department shall take into consideration the recommendations on a methodology for measuring goals, objectives, and performance standards developed in conjunction with private providers of juvenile justice residential programs required in section 705 of 2004 PA 344. - (3) The department shall allocate money to public and private providers of high security juvenile services based on their ability to demonstrate results in all of the following: - (a) Lower recidivism rates. - (b) Higher school completion rates or GED completion rates. - (c) Shorter average stays in a residential facility. - (d) Lower average cost per resident. - (e) Availability of appropriate services to residents. - (4) The department shall comply with section 1150 of the social welfare act, 1939 PA 280, MCL 400.1150, regarding placement of juvenile offenders, and shall refer to that statutory requirement in making referral recommendations to courts for secure residential programs. - (5) The department shall require, if possible and practical, that aftercare services for a juvenile offender be provided by the same organization or provider that provided residential care for that juvenile. - Sec.
-721. (1) The goal of medium or low security juvenile services shall be effective treatment of juvenile offenders to safely prepare them for entry into society. - (2) The department shall allocate money to public and private providers of medium or low security juvenile services based on their ability to demonstrate results in all of the following: - (a) Reduced rates of recidivism. - (b) Higher rates of high school or GED completion. - (c) Shorter average stays in a residential facility. - (d) Availability of appropriate services to residents.
+- Sec.
+714. (1) The department shall provide technical assistance for counties to develop information networks including, but not limited to, serious habitual offenders comprehensive action program (SHOCAP), juvenile justice on-line technology (JJOLT), and juvenile violent reporting system (JVRS). - (2) The department shall assist counties in identifying funding sources for the networks, including, but not limited to, the child care fund and the juvenile accountability incentive block grant. - (3) The local units of government shall report to the department on expenditures of their juvenile justice information networks in concert with their requests for reimbursement from the child care fund. - Sec.
+715. The department shall report to the senate and house appropriations subcommittees for the department budget, the senate and house fiscal agencies and policy offices, and the state budget director by October 30, 2007 on the status of implementing recommendations of the 2001 joint house and senate task force on juvenile justice, including, but not limited to, the following: - (a) Mentoring programs that focus on improving communication and collaboration, encourage quality mentoring programs, recruitment of mentors, and increasing public awareness of and participation in programs for at-risk youth. - (b) Discussion of programs relating to juvenile information networks as an Internet-based communication tool that assists with case management of juvenile offenders in the area. - Sec.
+719. The department shall notify the legislature at least 30 days before closing or making any change in the status, including the licensed bed capacity and operating bed capacity, of a state juvenile justice facility. - Sec.
+720. (1) The goal of high security juvenile services funded in part 1 shall be to protect the general public from dangerous juvenile offenders while providing rehabilitation services to those offenders to safely prepare them for entry into society. - (2) The department shall take into consideration the recommendations on a methodology for measuring goals, objectives, and performance standards developed in conjunction with private providers of juvenile justice residential programs required in section 705 of 2004 PA 344. - (3) The department shall allocate money to public and private, nonprofit providers of high security juvenile services based on their ability to demonstrate results in all of the following: - (a) Lower recidivism rates. - (b) Higher school completion rates or GED completion rates. - (c) Shorter average stays in a residential facility. - (d) Lower average actual cost per resident. - (e) Availability of appropriate services to residents. - (4) The department shall comply with section 1150 of the social welfare act, 1939 PA 280, MCL 400.1150, regarding placement of juvenile offenders, and shall refer to that statutory requirement in making referral recommendations to courts for secure residential programs. - (5) The department shall require, if possible and practical, that aftercare services for a juvenile offender be provided by the same organization or provider that provided residential care for that juvenile.